 written by Rosa Morgan

 My tail feathers shudder when I consider I'm the last of Ectopistes migratorius.
-And so, I, Martha the Passenger Pigeon, feel compelled to bare witness to my noble species, and how swiftly we were massacred into extinction.
+And so, I, Martha the Passenger Pigeon, feel compelled to bear witness to my noble species, and how swiftly we were massacred into extinction.

 John James Audubon's painting catches the loving nature of our life long mating character.
 Hen and cock are so dedicated to their young squabs that they both lovingly sit on their eggs, and once hatched, they feed them a cheesy milk, which they produce.